The IRONMAN Triathlon X-Class 410 Recumbent Bike has a name that makes you think of grueling endurance and toughness .

 It is possible to get much of that with bikes costing under $500 (except for the adjustable backrest or workable App) it just isn’t as well done.
 So, you may want to check out the Schwinn 270 or Nautilus R616 as a lower priced alternatives.
 You can also use a heart rate strap with these (needs to be bought separately) that you can’t with the X-Class 410

-When I checked pricing Amazon had the best pricing deal with it qualifying for Prime and free shipping.
+When I checked Amazon it qualified for Prime and free shipping.